Exact values and improved bounds on the clique number of cyclotomic graphs: Introduction

-We remark that Theorem~\ref{thm:cliquenumber} is the first nontrivial instance for which the clique number of an infinite family of generalized Paley graphs can be determined, and it refines several results in \cite{BDR88, Y22, Y23+}.
-More generally, if $GP(q,d)$ admits a clique which is a subfield of $\F_q$ and $K$ is the largest such subfield, the author \cite{Y23+} used character sum estimates to show $K$ is a maximal clique.
-It is also tempting to conjecture that $\omega(GP(q,d))=|K|$, and we confirm that under extra assumptions as well as construct several interesting infinite families of such graphs in Section~\ref{sec:sec4}.
+We remark that Theorem~\ref{thm:cliquenumber} is the first nontrivial instance for which the clique number of an infinite family of generalized Paley graphs can be determined, and it refines several results in \cite{BDR88, Y22, Y23}.
+More generally, if a generalized Paley graph $GP(q,d)$ admits a clique which is a subfield of $\F_q$ and $K$ is the largest such subfield, the author \cite{Y23} used character sum estimates to show that $K$ is a maximal clique.
+It is also tempting to conjecture that $\omega(GP(q,d))=|K|$, and we confirm that under some extra assumptions in Proposition~\ref{prop:cliquenumber2}.
+We also construct several interesting infinite families of such graphs in Section~\ref{sec:sec4}.

-Theorem~\ref{thm:main} is a consequence of Theorem~\ref{thm:mainD}, concerning a new lower bound on the number of directions determined by a Cartesian product.
+Theorem~\ref{thm:Cayley} is a consequence of Theorem~\ref{thm:mainD}, concerning a new lower bound on the number of directions determined by a Cartesian product.
 Before stating the new bound, we recall a few basic definitions.
 Let $AG(2,q)$ denote the {\em affine Galois plane} over the finite field $\F_q$.
 Let $U$ be a subset of points in $AG(2,q)$.
 We use Cartesian coordinates in $AG(2,q)$ so that $U=\{(x_i,y_i):1 \leq i \leq |U|\}$.
-The set of {\em directions determined by} $U \subset AG(2, q)$ is
+The set of {\em directions determined by} $U \subseteq AG(2, q)$ is

-where $\infty$ is the vertical direction.
-One of the most important questions in the theory of directions is to estimate the size of $\mathcal{D}_U$.
-R\'edei's seminal result \cite{LR73} states if $U \subset AG(2,p)$ with $|U|=p$, then either all points in $U$ are collinear, or $|\mathcal{D}_U|\geq \frac{p+3}{2}$.
-Sz\H{o}nyi \cite{S99} extended R\'edei's result and showed that if $|U|<p$, the $\frac{p+3}{2}$ bound can be replaced by $\frac{|U|+3}{2}$.
+where $\infty$ corresponds to the vertical direction.
+While the connection between the theory of directions and the clique number of generalized Paley graphs was only discovered in recent papers \cite{HP, Yip2}, the proof of Lemma~\ref{lem:tub} already indicates such a connection.

+R\'edei \cite{LR73} and Sz\H{o}nyi \cite{S99} proved upper bounds on the size of $\mathcal{D}_U$ for a general point set $U$.
 When the point set $U$ is a Cartesian product, Di Benedetto, Solymosi, and White \cite{DSW} proved the following improved upper bound.